genouest/biomaj2galaxy/README.md

     pip install bioblend

 The bioblend_contrib directory contains some code to extend the BioBlend library.
+This code will probably be sent to the bioblend authors soon.

 You need an API key to access your galaxy server.
 You need to use one from an admin account.
 The master API key defined in universe_wsgi.ini doesn't work at the time of writing this doc (2014-10-13).

 allow_library_path_paste should be set in universe_wsgi.ini

-There is a opened pull request concerning the removal of items from the data tables.
+There is an opened pull request concerning the removal of items from the data tables.
 You will need to apply the patch available here: https://bitbucket.org/galaxy/galaxy-central/pull-request/577/add-an-api-to-remove-items-from-tool-data/diff

 There is also a pull request to correctly display genomes stored in data tables when creating a visualization or uploading a file: https://bitbucket.org/galaxy/galaxy-central/pull-request/601/load-genomes-list-from-data-tables-for/diff